How Does Growth-Driven Design Improve UX?

 With growth-driven design, developers and designers collaborate in real-time to help replace and optimize lagging graphics, imagery, and pages.
 GDD experts will also work to implement a working CMS, or content management system to help with increasing the loading speed of your website while optimizing your website's pages.

-Note: A website that loads faster is also much more likely to have a lower bounce rate.
+Note: A website that loads faster is much likelier to have a lower bounce rate.
 A website's bounce rate is the percentage of users who leave a website immediately after visiting the homepage or landing page they were sent to on the site.

 If you want to keep your website live and available to the public but you also want to implement continuous updates, you can do so easily with growth-driven design solutions.
-With GDD, you have the ability to take advantage of standard launchpad websites that are visible to online visitors, but can also be updated with edits and improvements within minutes whenever needed.
+With GDD, you can take advantage of standard launchpad websites that are visible to online visitors, but can also be updated with edits and improvements within minutes whenever needed.

 How Growth-Driven Design Improves UX